 “How we do it” means creating the culture statement for your practice.
 This can be done as a team, as a collaboration with your leadership team, or you can do it alone.
 The key here is to be clear, concise, and make your expectations very specific.
 Display all of your statements prominently and review them frequently, especially the culture statement.

 Most importantly, remember, your culture statement isn’t just a statement, it needs to be a creed that you all uphold.
 You might have to back it up by parting ways with team members who are unwilling to change.
 As Genevieve Poppe of Poppe Practice Management says, “Your company culture is defined by the worst behavior you are willing to tolerate.”

 Working this hard on your vision, mission, and culture can be humbling, uncomfortable, and time-consuming.
 But it can also be the ultimate key to breathing new life into your dental practice and your quality of life.
+And, it can truly support the results of your dental marketing efforts.
 If you really feel that you can’t do it alone, give GPM a call.
 We have several top-notch consultants we can recommend.